Atlas of Kansas Lakes

 In 2013, recognizing a need across the state for more widely distributed information on the condition of Kansas reservoirs, the Kansas Biological Survey compiled the majority of its existing data on reservoir health into the state's first lakes atlas.
 The Atlas of Kansas Lakes: A resource for communities, policy makers and planners, was developed for use not only by municipalities, policy makers and project planners but also by scientists, teachers and students from elementary level upward, and other individuals interested in water issues in Kansas.
 Publication of the Atlas was announced by the University of Kansas in a press release in 2014.

+The Atlas has been distributed at various conferences and will be made available electronically in 2021.
 This 240-page book is highly user-friendly, with introductory material that provides a clear, thorough overview of the types, history and status of water bodies in Kansas, as well as issues connected with aquatic nuisance species and species of conservation concern.
 The material can serve as material useful for teaching about watersheds, the interconnection of various waterways and the impact of human use.
 Maps cover the state’s climate and physiography, its 12 major watersheds and rivers, and all lakes included in the Atlas.

 The Atlas covers 21 federal and 55 state and local lakes studied by the Survey to date, with many photographs and clear, colorful charts.
 The majority of the book is made up of maps and charts illustrating data on the lakes.
 Information on each federal lake covers four pages; information on each state and local lake covers two pages.
 Presentation material for each lake includes: